-The answer is not clear.
+The answer is not totally clear under the statutory provisions.
 Executor and trustee fees and other miscellaneous estate/trust expenses are deductible under §67(e) to the extent that they satisfy the requirement of being expenses that "would not have been incurred if the property were not held in such trust or estate."

-Section 67 does not authorize deductions but limits deductions that would otherwise be allowed under other Code sections.
-New §67(g) says that miscellaneous itemized deductions are not allowed "notwithstanding §67(a)," but makes no reference to §67(e).

-The specific reference to §67(a) but not §67(e) leaves the possible implication that miscellaneous itemized deductions could be allowed under §67(e).
+New §67(g) says that miscellaneous itemized deductions are not allowed "notwithstanding §67(a)," but makes no reference to §67(e), which leaves the possible implication that miscellaneous estate/trust expenses could be allowed under §67(e).

 Section 67(e)(1) states (independently of §67(a)) that miscellaneous itemized deductions "shall be treated as allowable" in calculating an estate/trust's AGI as long as the expenses are "paid or incurred in connection with the administration of the estate or trust and which would not have been incurred if the property were not held in such trust or estate," and §67(e)(2) makes clear that §67 does not limit the deductions for estates or trusts under §§642(b), 651, or 661.